Michelle Hinebrook

 Hinebrook is currently a resident artist at XO Projects in Brooklyn, where she continues to push the boundaries of her mediums.
 Known for her exploration of mystical, metaphysical, and natural themes.
 In addition to her studio practice, Michelle curates exhibitions, writes about art, offers art advisory services, and teaches internationally.
 She is also the director of Artful Edge Academy.

 "My paintings are visual meditations on life’s cycles and the unseen forces that shape our existence.
 To me, nature is sacred and conscious—its patterns and rhythms inspire my work as I explore the relationship between the human spirit and the natural world.
-Art is my compass to the cosmos.
+Art is my compass to the cosmos."

 Statement